intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 ## 4. Prepare Dataset
 To run the Fashion-MNIST example provided by this tutorial on K8s, you should upload the dataset to a K8s Volume (e.g. NFS).

-Please download the Fashion-MNIST dataset manually on your __Develop Node__ (where you launch the container image) and put the data into the Volume.
+Please download the Fashion-MNIST dataset manually on your __Develop Node__ and put the data into the Volume.
 Note that PyTorch `FashionMNIST Dataset` requires unzipped files located in `FashionMNIST/raw/` under the root folder.

 ```bash
 # PyTorch official dataset download link